 Principle: you own your production schedule

 This one is straightforward: you decide what you are going to make and when.
-Tools like MRP and APS can help you streamline your decisions, but you control your schedule.
+Tools like MPS, MRP, and APS can help you streamline your decisions, but your schedule is up to you.

-It's common for companies to put their MRP and APS tools into a set-it-and-forget it mode.
+It's common for companies to put their MPS, MRP, and APS tools into a set-it-and-forget it mode.
 Be careful: doing so promotes thinking that your production schedule is subject to the whims of your customers' demand and causes people to forget that it's your responsibility.

 This can seem counterintuitive.
 Your order book is in your ERP.
 You have to do the data entry.
 Don't you own it?
 The answer is no: your customers own your order book.
 Customers decide what they want, when they want it, and when they communicate that to you.